TGX-Android/Telegram-X/docs/PULL_REQUEST_TEMPLATE.md

 - [ ] **Separated**.
 Different bug fixes are divided into independent PRs.
 - [ ] **Linked**.
 If you fix a specific issue, add it to the title and its description to the body.
 - [ ] **Creating**.
 The fix does not break anything in other interfaces or on specific devices.
-- [ ] **Сonsistent**.
+- [ ] **Consistent**.
 Use the proper design relevant to the issue.
 If the design is missing, the PR must include at least two screenshots (before and after the changes).

 ## When adding features, expect:
 - [ ] **Discussion**.
 If you implement a feature that requires a new design for the app, be ready to receive and follow comments or edit suggestions.